-Are traditional brick and mortar retailers doomed as Amazon Go squeezes its way into an often technologically stagnant vertical?
+Are traditional brick and mortar retailers and the in-store customer experience doomed as Amazon Go squeezes its way into an often technologically stagnant vertical?

 Not quite yet.

 Convenience is key in modern day retail.
 Shoppers want competitive prices, but as anyone who has compared prices across categories on Amazon knows, the king of retail does not always have the lowest price.
 Instead, Amazon lures customers with their low price perception and nearly unbeatable convenience factor.